Moses209/MNT-Customer-Churn-Project-1/README.md

 4. Link for the presentation at the bottom of this file.

-#Technologies Used
+#Technologies Used:
-Python 3.x
+1. Python 3.x
-Jupyter Notebook
+2. Jupyter Notebook
-pandas
+3. pandas
-numpy
+4. numpy
-matplotlib
+5. matplotlib
-Seaborn
+6. Seaborn

 #Key Features